hpcleuven/VscDocumentation/source/compute/portal/ondemand/interactive-apps.rst

      - Add optional shell commands to your job before launching the app.
        For example, loading extra modules that you need within the app, sourcing a specific script, or defining specific environment variables.
-   * - Working Directory
-     - Specify the working directory for your app, or use the handy ``Select Path`` button below the text field to select it from a file browser.

 .. warning::